 Unfortunately, the State has bungled the implementation in key ways:

-The State is closing the path from 10 pm to 6 am, and they're closing it when it rains.
 This is a national transportation facility.
-It should be open 24/7 in all weather, just like the bridges New York City owns.
+The path needs to be open 24/7/365, just like the bridges New York City owns.

 Safety on Route 9 around the Tarrytown end of Shared Use Path has been ignored.
 Fortunately, it's easy to make a safe crossing of Broadway.

 The path has "cyclists dismount" signs in South Nyack and Tarrytown.
 These are an ADA violation because there are folks riding bikes/trikes who either can't walk or can't do so easily.

-Eliminating the dismount requirement is also necessary to prevent arbitrary and racist enforcement.
+Dismount requirements also lead to arbitrary and racist enforcement.

-The bollard by the path's Clinton Ave terminus in South Nyack leaves little room for people using wide cycles.
-Wheels for Wellbeing recommends barriers be at least 5 feet wide.
+The bollard at Clinton Ave in South Nyack leaves little room for people using wide cycles.
+Wheels for Wellbeing recommends 5 feet of clearance.

 Together, we got the State to change "stop" indicators at the 6 overlooks to say "slow."
-But a "stop" indicator was painted at the Tarrytown end.
+But there is a "stop" painted at the Tarrytown end.
 Stopping there won't increase safety.
 Painting "slow" and a yield to pedestrians symbol would better expresses the goal at hand.
 And doing so would eliminate unnecessary police interactions.

 There are several dangerous drain grates in the area.
 The DOT is flatly refusing to fix them.